open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

-Due to the significant number of modifications and the extensive user base affected by them, we require existing HTTP instrumentations published by OpenTelemetry to implement a migration plan that will assist users in transitioning to the stable HTTP semantic conventions.
-We plan to use a similar migration plan when stabilizing other semantic conventions.
+Due to the significant number of modifications and the extensive user base affected by them, we require existing HTTP instrumentations published by OpenTelemetry to implement a migration plan that will assist users in transitioning to stable HTTP semantic conventions.
+We intend to use a similar strategy when stabilizing other semantic conventions.

 Specifically, when existing HTTP instrumentations published by OpenTelemetry are updated to the stable HTTP semantic conventions, they: